 Observational data indicates that anesthetic-related mortality in high-income countries has declined by 64 percent since the 1980s.
 That’s because monitoring standards, including pulse oximetry, have been widely implemented.3

-Patients originating on the general care floor who suffer respiratory events represent a significant economic burden to hospitals.4 Monitoring that offers early alerts to respiratory compromise, such as pulse oximetry, can help hospital staff intervene faster.
+Patients originating on the general care floor who suffer respiratory events represent a significant economic burden to hospitals.4 Monitoring that offers early alerts to respiratory compromise, such as pulse oximetry in conjunction with end tidal CO2, can help hospital staff intervene faster.

 A study on the use of continuous monitoring on the medical-surgical floor showed a significant decrease in length of stay, fewer days in the ICU for patients transferred from the medical-surgical floor and a reduction in the number of code blue events.
 In fact, the study concludes that the lower rate of code blue events suggests that early alerts and faster intervention could prevent patients from reaching a crisis state.5